Books

 <img decoding=

-The Cursed Child has many flaws, a mediocre storyline but features up-to-date writing.
-I’ve read better fanfictions to say the least.
+The Cursed Child has many flaws, a mediocre storyline and I’ve read better fan-fictions to say the least.
 While the Cursed Child had the charm the originals series, the play was too ambitious with its goals and ultimately failed in being anything but good nostalgia.
+Let’s just all pretend that this book doesn’t count in the Harry Potter series.
+In the Harry Potter and The Cursed Child book review, I’d rate this 2.5 stars.

 About Author